saloni02sep/LEARNING/README.md

-This is my first github project. its me SALONI.
+This is my first github project. its me SALONI.<hr>
 A CSE student.